dbrattli/Fable.Reaction/docs/asyncrx/subjects.rst

 There are currently 3 types of streams in Reaction, **stream**, **mbStream** and  **singleStream**.

-.. val:: stream
+.. val:: subject
     :type: unit -> IAsyncObserver<'a> * IAsyncObservable<'a>

-    The stream will forward any notification pushed to the ``IAsyncObserver<'a>`` side to all observers that have subscribed to the ``IAsyncObservable<'a>`` side.
+    The subject will forward any notification pushed to the ``IAsyncObserver<'a>`` side to all observers that have subscribed to the ``IAsyncObservable<'a>`` side.
 The stream is hot in the sense that if there are no observers, then the notification will be lost.

     .. code:: fsharp

-        let dispatch, obs = AsyncRx.stream ()
+        let dispatch, obs = AsyncRx.subject ()

         let main = async {
             let! sub = obs.SubscribeAsync obv